QuEraComputing/bloqade-python/docs/docs/contributing/setup.md

 ```

-## High Level Builder Representation
+## High-Level Builder Representation

-When programming Bloqade using the python API, the user is
-constructing a high level representation of a analog quantum
+When programming Bloqade using the Python API, the user constructs a representation of an analog quantum
 circuit.
 This representation is a flattened version of
 the actual analog circuit.
-By Flattened we mean that the user
+Flattened means that the user
-input is a linear sequence of operations where the tree can
-be determined by context of neighboring nodes in the sequence
+input is a linear sequence of operations where the context of neighboring nodes in the sequence
-of instructions.
-The actual analog circuit is described by the
+of instructions can determine the tree.
+The Bloqade AST describes the actual analog circuit.
-Bloqade AST.

 ## Bloqade AST